EdenEast/nightfox.nvim/readme.md

 ### Randfox

 Having trouble picking a fox.
 Let the dice decide!
-Set `nightfox_style` to `randfox` to get a random fox every time the colorsheme is applied.
+Set `style` to `randfox` to get a random fox every time the colorsheme is applied.

 ## ✨ Features